When London Became An Island

 The grounding on Scout Rock occurred just a year after Richards had taken charge of the Saracen.
 Christmas was approaching in a quite different climate to that of southern England but it was probably inevitable the thoughts of many would turn to home and the sight of a mail boat keenly anticipated.
 At the time postal communication to Foochow was being provided by the Lady Mary Wood a small paddler owned by the Peninsula and Orient Steam Navigation Company (usually known as P and O), which was observed from the Saracen steaming up river on November 27th and returning the following day.
 Anticipating the arrival of envelopes addressed with copperplate handwriting would not have been restricted to the crew of the surveying vessel of course, the tiny number of isolated Western expatriates living in Fujian’s unwelcoming treaty port must have thought they were really at the end of the line.
 Like Robert Hart, now living in Ningpo, some may have had bouts of loneliness and homesickness and even on the Saracen there may have been regrets about having signed up on the cramped little brig.
 As was often the case sorrows were submerged in drink and when William Purvis, the Boatswain’s Mate, succumbed he started to use what was called disgusting language too.
 His immediate punishment, demotion to Able Seaman, was mild, reflecting, in my view, the firmness and fairness that seems to have been a hallmark of Richard’s command.

 I am not sure how Christmas was celebrated on the Saracen, nor in Foochow, but Hart’s journal tells us that he spent an entertaining December evening with drunken sea captains and penned and sang a song to the tune of Auld Lang Syne.
 Who knew what 1855 would bring?
 The defeat of Russia in the Crimea?
 The end of the Taiping rebellion?
 A reward for missionary societies in a sudden and widespread acceptance of the Gospel?
-None of this seems to have concerned Hart in his evening of revelry and here are two verses and a chorus of a ditty we might call ‘Ningpofoo Lang Syne’, which you might try to sing to yourself before leaving this page.
+None of this seems to have concerned Hart in an evening of revelry and here are two verses and a chorus of his ditty, which we might call ‘Ningpofoo Lang Syne’,

 No evening walks with ladies fair, no squeezing of the waist,